Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 State regulations require a comprehensive security plan to protect delivery employees, products, and customers.
 Your plan should include:

-• Secure Storage: Cannabis products should be stored in locked compartments while in transit.
+• Secure storage: Cannabis products must be stored in locked compartments while in transit.

 Confirm Vehicle and Driver Requirements